galou/freecad.cross/README.md

 - Import xacro definitions, i.e. import xacro files that only define some macros and ask the user to choose a macro and its parameters to generate a full-feature URDF,
 - Export the xacro as xacro that includes (`xacro:include`) the original xacro file and uses the macro.
 - Combine several xacros files (i.e. also URDF) into a workcell and export them as a xacro file.
+- Get the current planning scene (relies on the /get_planning_scene service of type `moveit_msgs/srv/GetPlanningScene`)
+- Define a pose and possibly bring a specific link to it.
+All links that are fixed to this link will follow but the inverse kinematic solutions are not shown.

 ## Installation